apostrophecms/docs/docs/guide/introduction.md

 Apostrophe code is organized in a system of modules.
 Modules are the building blocks we use to build Apostrophe projects — as well as the CMS itself.

 Each module defines a specific set of functionality, from configuring blog post fields to governing internationalization.
 Common Apostrophe project modules will define custom content types, page types, or editable widget types.

 All modules use [the same API](/reference/module-api/).
-That shared foundation means that you can give your blog post module powerful features, such as custom command line tasks and API routes.
-It's the same foundation the core team uses to build the CMS, so it is well tested and designed to be as intuitive as possible.
+That shared foundation means that all have access to powerful features, such as custom command line tasks and API routes.
+It's the same API the core team uses to build the CMS, so it is well tested and designed to be as intuitive as possible.

 ### Setting up a module

 Modules are organized in a folder at the root of a project appropriately named `modules`.
-Each module has a dedicated directory inside that with an `index.js` file that contains its configurations.
+Each module has a dedicated directory with an `index.js` file that contains its configurations.
 So you would define a blog post module in the file:

 ```
 modules/blog-post/index.js